dustinpfister/blog_posts/_posts/js-array-fill.md

 ## 1 - The basics of filling an array in javaScript

 In this section I will be starting out with some basic examples that have to do with filling an array with a static value, or creating a new array with starting values.
 These examples will be fairly simple, but I do still assume that you have at least enough experience with javaScript to know how to make use of these examples in an environment of one kind or another.
 If not you might want to take a step back and look into how to [get started with javaScript in general](/2018/11/27/js-getting-started/).

+### Source code examples are n Github

+If you do not have a Github account, and have not yet looked into source control, you might want to take a moment to look into that at some point.
+On Github I have my test vjs repository that contains every source code example for [every post that I have written on javaScript in general](/categories/js) thus far.
+This post is no exception and as such the examples in this section as well as the rest of the post can be found there in the [folder that corresponds to this post](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-array-fill).

 ### 1.1 - The Basic array fill native array prototype method